What is oxidative stress?

 Natural fats and oils are often subjected to heat in the extraction process.
 Heat destroys the theraputic compounds in natural oils and creates dangerous trans fats.
 For this reason we only use cold pressed natural oils and butters in our skin care to avoid trans fats in our products.

-It is estimated that there are more than 100,000 chemicals in use in our daily lives and less than 5 percent have been thoroughly tested.
+It is estimated that there are more than 100,000 chemicals in use in our daily lives and less than 5 percent have been thoroughly tested (figure relates to artificial chemicals registered for commercial use in America over a 30 year period).
 Many of these chemicals are easily absorbed into our bloodstream and build up in our system.
 When they bump into each other they cause all sorts of free radicals that have no place in our bodies and skin.

 We are not Ludites, when it comes to skin care we are not against anything made in a lab or a test tube, but it seems we regularly hear that artificial chemicals that were deemed safe are regularly proven harmful (and nobody knows the consequences of them in combination with each other in our bodies).
 For this reason we have opted for a 100% natural approach.

 We naturally avoid synthetic fragrance and colour, that's straightforward, but avoiding antimicrobial preservatives like Parabens and Phenoxyethanol (which prevent mould and bacteria growing in the water element of a product) is not so easy.
 So we have opted for water-free formulations which negates the need for any antimicrobial preservatives or emulsifiers and also means you are getting 100% pure unadulterated natural oils bursting with a myriad of age defying antioxidants.